pwlimaverde/smart-core-assistant-painel/.trae/rules/project_rules.md

 - Structure responses in clear sections and use lists and code blocks for better comprehension.
 - Be direct, technical, but maintain cordiality and clarity.
 - Recommend minimum test coverage of 80% with pytest and pytest-cov for both Django app tests and module tests.
+- **Always recommend using `test-docker` command for running tests in the proper Docker environment.**
 - Guide developers to place Django-specific tests within app directories and business logic tests in the root tests/ folder.
 - Ensure test structure mirrors the source code hierarchy for easy navigation and maintenance.
 - Suggest using mypy for static type analysis, taking into account the ignore_missing_imports configuration.